barsh/captivate-utils/README.md

 1. Click the `Select Window` and choose `Current`
 1. To add a new action, type `Ctrl-n`
 1. From the dropdown, choose `Continue`
-1. Select every slide in you project and set the 'On Enter' action to 'Execute Advanced Actions', then choose `DisablePlaybarSlider`.
+1. Select every slide in your project and set the 'On Enter' action to 'Execute Advanced Actions', then choose `DisablePlaybarSlider`.

 #### Mark All Slides as Viewed